Quickstart

 kern = stochastic(X, Y)

-print(kern.tensor.shape) # [3, 4], columns sum to 1
+print(kern.tensor.shape) # [3, 4], rows sum to 1

-print(kern.tensor.sum(dim=1)) # all 1.0
+print(kern.tensor.sum(dim=-1)) # all 1.0

 # Condition on an observation